-SECTION 4.
-Nominations.
-It shall be the duty of the Board of Directors to appoint, not less than thirty-five days nor more than ninety days before the date of a meeting of the members at which directors are to be elected. a committee on nominations consisting of not less than five members nor more than nine members who shall be selected from different sections so as to insure equitable representation.
-No member of the board may serve on such committee.
-The committee. keeping in mind the principle of equitable representation, shall prepare and post at the principal office of the Cooperative at least thirty days before the meeting a list of nominations for directors which may include a greater number of candidates than are to be selected.
-Any fifteen or more members acting together may make other nominations by petition not less than twenty-five days prior to the meeting and the Secretary shall post such nominations at the same place where the list of nominations made by the committee is posted.
+3)From the Floor.
+At the meeting of members at which Directors are to be elected, the Chairman shall call for additional nominations from the floor and nominations shall not be closed until at least one minute has passed during which no additional nomination has been made.
+No member may nominate more than one candidate.

 The Secretary shall mail with the notice of meeting or separately but at least ten days before the date of the meeting a statement of the number of directors to be elected and the names and addresses of the candidates nominated listed by districts, specifying separately the nominations made by the committee on nominations and also the nominations made by petition, if any.
 Nominations made by petition, if any, received by the Secretary less than twenty-five days before the meeting shall be treated as nominations from the floor.
 The chairman shall call for additional nominations from the floor and nominations shall not be closed until at least one minute has passed during which no additional nomination has been made.
 No member may nominate more than one candidate.

 SECTION 5.
-Removal of Directors by Members.
+Removal of Direc- tors by Members.
 A director may be removed for cause upon the affirmative vote of a majority of the members.
 "Cause" for removal shall mean that the director has committed acts or omissions adversely affecting the business and affairs of the Cooperative and amounting to fraud or criminal conduct.
 No director shall be removed except upon certification that the following procedures have been followed: